ana301/Calculator/multiplication.md

 And I press "equals"
 Then I see the "multiplied number" as the result

-Scenario: Multiplication of numbers by pressing multiply numerous times Given I am able to turn the calculator on
+Scenario: Multiplication of numbers by pressing "*" numerous times Given I am able to turn the calculator on
 When I type in "1st number"
-And I press "multiply" numerous times
+And I press "*" many times
 And I press "equals"
 Then I see the "Another operand missing" as the result